 Nuisance: No noxious or offensive activity shall be carried on within the Subdivision, nor shall anything be done or permitted which shall constitute a nuisance therein.

 Storage of Materials and Equipment: Owners and contractors are permitted to store construction materials and equipment on the approved construction site during the construction period.
 It shall be neatly stacked, properly covered and secured and is the responsibility of the Owner and the contractor.
-Owners and contractors, other than Declarant, will not disturb, damage, trespass or store materials or equipment on other Owners’ Lots, on the Open Space Tract or on the Road Tract.
-Declarant, however, for a period of ten years from the date of these covenants shall be allowed to use the Open Space Tract for the storage of construction materials and for a staging area for construction purposes.
+Owners and contractors will not disturb, damage, trespass or store materials or equipment on other Owners’ Lots, on the Open Space Tract or on the Road Tract.
 The Grand Traverse at Vail Association may approve the temporary storage of construction materials on the Open Space Tract or Road Tract with prior, written consent of the Grand Traverse at Vail Association.

 Debris and Trash Removal: Owners and contractors shall clean up all trash debris on the construction site at the end of each day.
 Trash and debris shall be removed from the site at least once a week to the closest solid waste disposal site approved by Eagle County.
 Owners and contractors are prohibited from dumping, burying or burning trash anywhere in the Subdivision.